Cannabis Supply Chain Companies (Managing Distribution)

 Cannabis distributors or distribution centers physically warehouse cannabis and cannabis products at a secure location designed specifically for the purpose.
 Distribution can be complex and heavily regulated but can be a critical component in larger-scale cannabis sales operations.
 Depending on the regulations in the state, distributors can be tasked with a number of different roles in the supply chain, such as:

-- Managing sales for an outlying wholesaler
+- Managing sales and inventory for licensees

 A distribution center can work in several ways.
 For example, a retail buyer orders several ounces of flower from a specific wholesaler by placing an order for product held at the distribution center.
 The distribution center picks the product the retailer ordered, prepares it for shipment, and then transports the product to the retailer.

 This distribution process makes it much easier for large-scale manufacturers and growers to handle incoming orders from a large network of buyers.
 That wholesaler only has to secure the transport of product to the distribution center, and the distributor essentially handles the rest of the process of getting those products to end retail buyers.

 For cannabis companies focused on CBD or hemp-derived products, distribution centers currently serve a much larger role in the supply chain.
 Since hemp-derived products are federally legal, distributors can act as the middle-man between a retailer/product manufacturer and the average consumer.
 Basically, CBD inventory is held at the facility, customers place orders online through the brand’s website, and the distribution center picks, packs, and ships that order to the customer through the preferred means of shipment.
 In this process, some cannabis product retailers are using distribution centers as a means of drop-shipping products.

 Cannabis retailers are essentially the last stop for cannabis products before they make it to consumer hands.
 This would include both medical and adult-use cannabis dispensaries.
 Of course, depending on location, cannabis delivery companies that deliver cannabis to the end consumer may also be involved.